MaryumAriff/Customer-Reviews-Classification/README.md

 # Customer-Reviews-Classification

 We used two Fashion Datasets for this project that included the Reviews of different customers at Stylo (a fashion company).
 The datasets, named ‘Google_Reviews’ and ‘NPS_Reviews’, are attached.
 We used both Supervised and Unsupervised approaches.
 The goal was to classify reviews as Actionable and Non-Actionable and then further classify the Actionable into different categories and identify the department that they should be forwarded to.
+Our final selected approach was similarity-based classification (unsupervised) since it was simple and yet produced pretty good results.

 Following is the list of approaches we tried in each step of the overall project implementation: